Travel

 Additionally, I would also add that Gutsy aka ‘having or showing courage, determination, and spirit’ defies any age.
 Let’s face it, once you’ve learned to surf, mastered snowshoeing, and hiked peaks for stunning views you’ll feel like a carefree teenager again.

 Trips include cross-country skiing and yoga combo’s in Norway (including beginner level); coastal hiking in Sardinia and more.
-Check out their holiday itineraries here
+Check out their adventure itineraries.

 Wanting to freewheel it and head out on your own?
 Have a peek at Mojacar Almeria – how to get there and what to do